Continuing Education Activity

 If performing a risk-reducing oophorectomy, it is important to ligate the IP ligament 2cm proximal to the ovarian hilum to ensure no pathology is left behind.
 This tissue should undergo protocolized sectioning by the pathology department to ensure there is no malignancy.
 If performing an oophorectomy on the left side, mobilization of the sigmoid may need to be performed to visualize all anatomy.
 When removing a benign ovarian mass (with or without oophorectomy), the mass can be placed in a bag and brought to the skin through a port (which may need to be extended) to drain or fragment out.
 Bag integrity should be maintained.

 The risk of large vessel injury during gynecologic laparoscopic surgery range from 0.1% to 0.64%, but overall is a rare occurrence.
 No surgical entry technique has been shown superior at preventing this.

 Neuropathies occur in about 2% of major gynecologic surgeries.
-Positional and retractor related neuropathies occur more often in those that are overweight, underweight, have mobility issues pre-operatively, prolonged surgeries, steep Trendelenburg positioning, or frequent repositioning intraoperatively.
-Proper pre-op positioning is important to reduce this risk, but over time, most of these injuries improve or resolve.
+Positional and retractor-related neuropathies occur more often in patients who are overweight, underweight, have mobility issues pre-operatively, prolonged surgeries, steep Trendelenburg positioning, or frequent repositioning intraoperatively.
+Proper pre-op positioning is important to reduce this risk, but most of these injuries improve or resolve over time.

 Oophorectomy alone or in conjunction with a hysterectomy has excellent outcomes.
 Most oophorectomies are performed as outpatient surgeries.
 Laparoscopic oophorectomy should be considered standard unless an open approach is otherwise indicated.
 As fertility preservation techniques evolve, the recommended technique for oophorectomy may change, as well, specifically with where to begin dissection and if electrocautery versus sharp dissection yield better outcomes.